thbop/MICRO-16/CONTRIBUTING.md

 ## Security
 Since C/C++ are not memory-safe, do not use unsafe functions like: `gets`, `scanf`, `sprintf`, `system`, etc. In other words, when working with buffers, ensure that an overflow is impossible.
 Try to avoid using heap-allocated memory and always free/delete it.

+## Git
+Create a branch and develop within it.
+Do whatever you want, but when it is time to merge ensure that your code complies with the above standards and functions properly.
+Avoid committing to the main branch (like I am right now).

 ## Building
 The current codebase was written on Windows 11.
 For Windows, I use [w64devkit](https://github.com/skeeto/w64devkit/releases) as my main compiler suite.

+TODO: More instructions